 This is how we are using the funding:

-employing qualified coaches to work alongside teachers in lessons to increase their subject knowledge and confidence in PE
+employing a qualified coach to work alongside teachers in lessons to increase their subject knowledge and confidence in PE

-employing qualified coaches to lead after-school sports clubs, open to all learners regardless of any disability or special educational need
+employing a qualified coach to lead after-school sports clubs, open to all learners regardless of any disability or special educational need

 procuring quality-assured professional training for staff to raise their confidence and competence in teaching PE and sport (Derby Schools Sports Partnership)